Sage 300 Keeps Crashing in Windows 10

 If you’re like most people, you installed the latest version of Windows 10 on your computer and everything seemed to be going smoothly.
 That is, until you started experiencing crashes.
 It turns out that the Sage 300 software that’s used to manage passwords and other sensitive information is causing the crashes.
 And although Microsoft has released a patch to fix the problem, many users are still facing problems.
 In this blog post, we will explain what’s happening with the Sage 300 software and how you can avoid crashing in Windows 10.
 We also recommend some fixes if you’re already experiencing crashes.

 However, we must not forget one thing that no software is 100 % free of errors and bugs and Sage 300 is also no exception either.
 Many users have intimated to us that they faced the issue of Sage 300 keeps crashing in Windows 10.
-Are you one of them and are also looking for easy methods to fix this issue?
-Well, we would say you are just at the right place.
-We can be of great help.
-In this blog, we will provide easy and step-by-step methods to fix this issue once and for all.

 Before proceeding to the troubleshooting part, let’s first get to know why this issue occurs at all.